Nimrat Khaira: Film career

 She started her film career in 2017 with Lahoriye, wherein she played the role of Kikkar (Amrinder Gill)'s sister Harleen Kaur.
 Her performance in film was appreciated by audience.
 She was also nominated for Best Debut Performance and Best Supporting Actress in different Award Ceremonies.

 Her second film Afsar released on 5 October 2018.
 Film marks as Debut as lead actress for Nimrat Khaira.
 In film, Nimrat Khaira had shared screen with Tarsem Jassar.
 She had played the role of Harman who is Teacher in Government school.
-Her film Jodi, which is written and directed by Amberdeep Singh, is set to be released in 2020.
+Her film Jodi, which is written and directed by Amberdeep Singh, was released in 2023.
 In the film, she is co-starring Diljit Dosanjh.
 It is her second collaboration with Singh and Rhythm Boyz Entertainment after Lahoriye (2017).